 On top of the above efforts, CDC recommends following everyday preventative actions to stay healthy:

-Face masks are now recommended:
+Face masks are now required in Texas: